 Board policies, rules, and regulations affect students while they are on school district property or on property within the jurisdiction of the school district; while on school owned and/or operated school or chartered vehicles; while attending or engaged in school activities; and while away from school grounds if misconduct will directly affect the good order, efficient management, and welfare of the school district.

-The 500 series of board policy refers to the term parents in many of the policies.
+The 500 series of board policy refer to the term parents in many of the policies.
 The term parents, for purposes of this policy manual, shall mean the legal parents or legal guardians.
 It shall also mean students who have reached the age of majority or are otherwise considered an adult by law.

 Inquiries by students regarding compliance with equal educational opportunity and affirmative action laws and policies, including but not limited to complaints of discrimination, shall be directed in writing to the district Equity Coordinators: